Shamsunnahar Jr.

-Shamsunnahar Jr. (শামসুন্নাহার জুনিয়র; born 30 March 2004) is a Bangladeshi women's professional footballer who plays as a forward for Royal Thimphu College.
-She is member of the Bangladesh national team.
+Shamsunnahar Jr. (শামসুন্নাহার জুনিয়র; born 30 March 2004) is a Bangladeshi women's professional footballer who plays as a forward for Rajshahi Stars and Bangladesh national team.

-Early years
+Early career

-Shamsunnahar Jr. was born on 30 March 2004, in Mymensingh, Bangladesh.
+Shamsunnahar first represented her school team in the Bangamata Sheikh Fazilatunnesa Mujib Gold Cup Football Tournament in 2011, where her performances in early school-level competitions began to draw attention.
+Through consistent participation in grassroots football at the school level, she eventually earned recognition that led to selection in national youth setups.

 Club career

 Bashundhara Kings

-Shamsunnahar has played for Bashundhara Kings Women in the Bangladesh Women's Football League.
+Shamsunnahar played for Bashundhara Kings Women in the Bangladesh Women's Football League.

-Royal Thimphu College FC
+Royal Thimphu College

 In July 2025, she joined Bhutan Women's National League club Royal Thimphu College.
+She made her debut for the club against Ugyen Academy and scored a goal.

+Farashganj

+She joined Farashganj in the 2025–26 Bangladesh Women's Football League.
+She scored four goals in her debut for the club.
+She became the Most Valuable Player in the season.

+Rajshahi Stars

+She joined Rajshahi Stars to play in the 2026–27 AFC Women's Champions League.

+International career

+Shamsunnahar captained the Bangladesh U-18 team at the 2018 SAFF U-18 Women's Championship and the 2022 SAFF U-18 Women's Championship.

+She won the Player of the Tournament award at the 2023 SAFF U-20 Women's Championship.

+In 2024, she was named in Bangladesh's squad for the 2024 SAFF Women's Championship, which finished as champions.

 Career statistics

 International

 Scores and results list Bangladesh's goal tally first, score column indicates score after each Shamsunnahar Jr. goal.